 There are a few standard practices to adhere to when writing your blog posts.
 Follow these basic guidelines when beginning on your path to having a killer blog.

-Think about whom you’re writing for and tailor your style to appeal to the audience.
+Think about whom you’re writing for and tailor your style to appeal to that audience.
 Read your blog posts out loud to see if it’s sounding the way you’ve intended.
-A lot of the time, hearing your words read out loud will tip you off to potential tonal issues.
+A lot of the time, hearing your words read out loud will tip you off to potential issues.
 Basically – you don’t want to sound like a corporate robot!

 Tell a Story